 It starts like this: https://sketchfab.com/models/07ca1ff39a134fdf83aeaaa567c6d682/embed

 If you have allowed AR on a model, the AR button will be visible in the embedded 3D viewer by default.
 But, you probably want to hide most or all of the other buttons (the information and links at the top, the Sketchfab watermark at the bottom left, and the controls in the bottom right).
 This is done by adding URL parameters to the iframe code.

 For example, adding ?ui_infos=0 the end of the /embed URL will hide the information bar at the top:

 If you want to only have, for example, the AR button and the fullscreen button, you will need to hide all the other elements.
+You can also apply a dark theme to help visibility on a light background.
 The URL looks like this: